Kitt3120/RelationshipGoals/README.md

  Little program I made for my girlfriend originally for Valentines Day, but as I couldn't finish it in time, I made it for her next birthday after ❤

  ## Idea
- The program is based on the simple idea of having achievements (Goals) on a point-based system (Current points and Points to unlock).
+ The program is based on the simple idea of having achievements (Goals) on a point-based system (Current points and points to unlock).
  Achievements can belong in an order to one or multiple GoalTrees.

  You have to unlock one Goal to see the title and description of the next one.